Male Cat Spraying: How to Manage a Male Cat From Spraying

 Can stress cause my male cat to spray?

 Yes, stress is a common trigger for spraying.
-Changes in the environment, such as moving to a new home, introducing a new pet, or disruptions in routine, can induce stress in cats, leading to spraying.
+Changes in the environment, such as moving to a new home.
+Then introducing a new pet, or disruptions in routine, can induce stress in cats.
+This leading to spraying.
 Identifying and addressing stressors is crucial in managing this behavior.

 How can I clean and prevent male cat spray marks in my home?

 Clean sprayed areas with enzymatic cleaners to eliminate scent markings.
-To prevent future spraying, maintain a clean environment, provide mental and physical stimulation, and consider using synthetic pheromones to create a calming atmosphere.
+To prevent future spraying, maintain a clean environment, provide mental and physical stimulation.
+Then consider using synthetic pheromones to create a calming atmosphere.

 When should I consult a veterinarian about male cat spraying?